kaleguy/ag-grid-angular-example/README.md

 ag-Grid Angular Component Examples
 ===================

+This is a fork from the original for testing.

 Examples of using ag-Grid with Angular and TypeScript

 There are number of example projects provided here, with each project having a dedicated README.md documenting how to use it: